guyleonard/sagawe/README.md

     Example: sag_awe -f read1.fq.gz -r read2.fq.gz -o results -t -n -m -s

 ## Install Dependencies
+This is a brief list of the other bioinformatic software you will need, some have their own dependencies.
+You may need to ask your friendly bioinformatician to install them for you in exchange for beer or chocolate :p

+* Trim_Galore!
+  * cutadapt
+  * FastQC
+  * pigz
+* bbtools
+  * bbmerge
+  * bbnorm
+* SPAdes
+* QUAST
+  * glimmer
+* Blobtools
+  * BWA
+  * samtools
+  * NCBI BLAST+
+* BUSCO
+  * AUGUSTUS
+  * bamtools
+  * HMMER
+* CEGMA
+* MultiQC

 You may like to try and install many of the dependencies via 'conda'.
 YMMV.

     conda install -c bioconda trim-galore # installs Trim_Galore!, cutadapt, FastQC